hwnam831/cs526-cp2/README.md

 ## Requirements
 CUDA installed at `/usr/local/cuda`
 `sudo apt install mesa-common-dev`
-llvm installed or linked to ./llvm
+llvm installed or linked to `./llvm`, or set Makefile's LLVMROOT accordingly
-libclc (https://github.com/llvm-mirror/libclc) built (only nvptx) and installed to ./llvm
+libclc (https://github.com/llvm-mirror/libclc) built (only nvptx) and installed to LLVMROOT
+See `cfg.sh` to see how libclc is configured.